Moshe Ya'alon: Political career

 In February 2015 Ya'alon took a political stand on gay marriage.
 In a speech he promised to help promote LGBT rights in Israel, and in particular noted he would support the establishment of civil marriage laws in Israel that would allow same-sex couples to be recognized as a family unit.

 Following the 2016 shooting by an Israeli soldier of a wounded Palestinian assailant, Ya'alon said that the soldier's action "completely contradicts IDF values and its battle ethics; even in a moment of great anger we must not permit such unbridled and uncontrolled behavior."
 This statement was viewed by many Israelis as prejudging the case.

 Ya'alon formed Telem on 2 January 2019.

-On January 29, 2019, Ya'alon announced a political alliance with former IDF chief of staff Benny Gantz.
+On January 29, 2019, Ya'alon announced a political alliance with Benny Gantz, a former chief of the general staff.
 Ya'alon was in the number two position on Gantz's Israel Resilience Party list.
 Ya'alon reiterated his opposition to a "two states for two peoples" solution to the Israeli-Palestinian conflict.
 On 21 February 2019, the Israel Resilience Party and Telem merged with Yesh Atid.
 Ya'alon became the number three candidate on the united list, known as the "Blue and White" party.
 Following the party's split after the 2020 Israeli legislative election, Ya'alon's party aligned with Yair Lapid to form the Yesh Atid-Telem alliance and became second in the list.

 In the run up to the 2021 Israeli legislative election, Ya'alon's party split from Yesh Atid.
 After multiple polls showing the party unable to pass the 3.5 percent election threshold, Ya'alon decided to quit the race.

+In 2023, Ya'alon called the Israeli government a "dictatorship of criminals", due to the national security minister Itamar Ben Gvir calling on the police to "strike protestors" as well as proposed judicial reforms that would give the government more control over judicial appointments.

+In 2024, Ya'alon accused the Israeli government of committing ethnic cleansings in the Gaza Strip, and said that the IDF is no longer the most moral army in the world.

 Controversial statements

 Palestinian threat as 'cancer'

-On 27 August 2002, he told the Haaretz newspaper: "The Palestinian threat harbors cancer-like attributes that have to be severed.
+On 27 August 2002, Ya'alon told Haaretz: "The Palestinian threat harbors cancer-like attributes that have to be severed.
 There are all kinds of solutions to cancer.
 Some say it's necessary to amputate organs but at the moment I am applying chemotherapy."

-In January 2004, he publicly stated that the thirteen Sayeret Matkal soldiers who refused to serve in the Israeli-occupied territories were taking the unit's name in vain.
+In January 2004, Ya'alon publicly stated that the thirteen Sayeret Matkal soldiers who refused to serve in the Israeli-occupied territories were taking the unit's name in vain.